Posted on: 10 March 2020 (updated on 21 April)

 What to do as a personal service provider

-Don’t delay in preparing for IR35, especially if there is a chance that you could be designated as operating inside IR35 rules.
+Don’t delay in preparing for IR35, especially if there is a chance that you could be designated as operating inside IR35.
 Take a look at some of our advice on what to do if you provide contracted services to large or medium businesses before the change in IR35 law comes into effect in April 2020.